ICO - FS50897723

 |Original Source:||ICO (in EN)|

-On April 14, 2020 the ICO supported the decision of the Insolvency Service to withold the information it held about insolvant company.
-Furthermore, it stated that the confirmatin or denial by the Insolvency Serivce that it held more information about the companies within the scope of the request, invovled the disclosure of personal data itself.
+On April 14, 2020, the ICO supported the decision of the Insolvency Service to withold the information it held about insolvent companies.
+Furthermore, it stated that the confirmation or denial by the Insolvency Serivce that it held more information about the companies within the scope of the request invovled the disclosure of personal data itself.